Comparisons

 Platform & price

-Aseprite is a one-time purchase you own forever.
-Spritegen is free to start (the editor and PNG export are free, with monthly AI credits), with paid plans when you need more AI usage and pro export.
+Aseprite is a one-time purchase (around $20) that you own forever and run offline on the desktop.
+SpriteGen runs in any browser with nothing to install, is free to start (the editor and PNG export are free, with monthly AI credits), and has paid plans when you want more AI usage and pro export.
+If owning your tool outright and working offline matters most, Aseprite has the edge.

 Export